Generation X in

-level:deepsouth is an online anthology created in 2020 with the goal of documenting Generation X in the Deep South during the 1970s, ’80s, and ’90s by collecting works of creative nonfiction (personal essays, memoirs, and reviews) and images (photos and flyers), as well as to contributions for the lists.
+level:deepsouth is an online anthology about growing up Generation X in the Deep South during the 1970s, ’80s, and ’90s.
+The anthology is open to submissions of creative nonfiction (essays, memoirs, and reviews) and images (photos and flyers), as well as to contributions for the lists.